Great Lakes (band): 2008 – present

-Since 2008, the band has released four more albums.
+Since 2008, the band has released six more albums.
 Ways of Escape came out in 2010 was the first release to feature Crum as sole songwriter.
-Crum discusses the story of the album in a lengthy piece written for Aquarium Drunkard Ways of Escape is notable for the introduction of vocalist Suzanne Nienaber, and features, among others, Kevin Shea of Storm & Stress on drums, Joe McGinty on keyboards, David Lerner of Ted Leo and the Pharmacists on bass, and long-time Great Lakes contributor Heather McIntosh on cello.
+Crum discusses the story of the album in a lengthy piece written for Aquarium Drunkard.
+Ways of Escape is notable for the introduction of vocalist Suzanne Nienaber, and features, among others, Kevin Shea of Storm & Stress on drums, Joe McGinty on keyboards, David Lerner of Ted Leo and the Pharmacists on bass, and long-time Great Lakes contributor Heather McIntosh on cello.

 In 2011, Crum reconvened the group of musicians who played on Ways of Escape to begin a new album, Wild Vision, which was released January 22, 2016 on Crum's own Loose Trucks label.
 The Vinyl District wrote that Wild Vision "delivers a creative peak for Crum and Great Lakes," and noted "The Great Lakes of the 21st century registers as a near completely different proposition from the one that existed during 2000 to 2002.
 Diamond Times links the promising yet ultimately minor early work to the considerable achievements of the last two LPs.
 The confident and appealing Wild Vision serves as the pinnacle of this unforeseeable but welcome circumstance."

-In 2018, Ben and his Great Lakes bandmates returned with Dreaming Too Close to the Edge.
-Again, the album features Crum with Nienaber, Shea, McGinty, and Wachtel, and includes guest spots from Andrew Rieger and Luis Leal.
+On April 6, 2018, Ben and his Great Lakes bandmates would return with Dreaming Too Close to the Edge.
+Again, the album features Crum with Nienaber, Shea, McGinty, and Kenny Wachtel, and includes guest spots from Andrew Rieger and Luis Leal.
 Magnet called the album "one of the band's best" and praised Crum's "lyrical prowess and subtle way with melody."

 Brightest Young Things called the song "Time Served" from the album "gorgeous and deceiving" and Backseat Mafia described the song "End of An Error" as "classic noisy indie rock".
 Long-running music site Babysue said of Dreaming Too Close: "These ten originals show why fans continue to follow and support Great Lakes.
 Crum writes songs delivered with unique sincerity."